sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

       </dependency>
     ```

-    Save the file.
+5. Add the following annotation to your `Application` class:

+    ```Java
+    @EnableAutoConfiguration(exclude = DataSourceAutoConfiguration.class)
+    ```

+    This will allow you to deploy to Cloud Foundry without any database service binding.

-5. Build your application once by running:
+6. Build your application once by running:

     ```Shell/Bash
     mvn clean
     install
     ```
-6. Push the application to the cloud by running:
+7. Push the application to the cloud by running:

     ```Shell/Bash
     cf push